-The disk space usage monitor provides information about the amount of usable disk space available for Identity Data Store components.
-It also provides the ability to generate administrative alerts, as well as take additional action if the amount of usable space drops below the defined thresholds.
+The disk space usage monitor provides the ability to generate administrative alerts, as well as take additional action if the amount of usable space drops below the defined thresholds.

-You can configure three thresholds for this monitor:
+Three thresholds can be configured for this monitor:

-- Low space warning threshold.
+• Low space warning threshold.
 This threshold is defined as either a percentage or absolute amount of usable space.
-If the amount of usable space drops below this threshold, then the Identity Data Store will generate an administrative alert but will remain fully functional.
+If the amount of usable space drops below this threshold, then the Data Store will generate an administrative alert but will remain fully functional.
 It will generate alerts at regular intervals that you configure (such as once a day) unless action is taken to increase the amount of usable space.
-The Identity Data Store will also generate additional alerts as the amount of usable space is further reduced (e.g., each time the amount of usable space drops below a value 10% closer to the low space error threshold).
-If an administrator frees up disk space or adds additional capacity, then the server should automatically recognize this and stop generating alerts. - Low space error threshold.
+The Data Store will also generate additional alerts as the amount of usable space is further reduced (e.g., each time the amount of usable space drops below a value 10% closer to the low space error threshold).
+If an administrator frees up disk space or adds additional capacity, then the server should automatically recognize this and stop generating alerts.

+- Low space error threshold.
 This threshold is also defined as either a percentage or absolute size.
 Once the amount of usable space drops below this threshold, then the server will generate an alert notification and will begin rejecting all operations requested by non-root users with "UNAVAILABLE" results.
 The server should continue to generate alerts during this time.
 Once the server enters this mode, then an administrator will have to take some kind of action (e.g., running a command to invoke a task or removing a signal file) before the server will resume normal operation.
 This threshold must be less than or equal to the low space warning threshold.
-If they are equal, the server will begin rejecting requests from non-root users immediately upon detecting low usable disk space.

-Out of space error threshold.
+If they are equal, the server will begin rejecting requests from non-root users immediately upon detecting low usable disk space. - Out of space error threshold.
 This threshold may also be defined as a percentage or absolute size.
-Once the amount of usable space drops below this threshold, then the UnboundID Identity Data Store will generate a final administrative alert and will shut itself down.
+Once the amount of usable space drops below this threshold, then the UnboundID Data Store will generate a final administrative alert and will shut itself down.
 This threshold must be less than or equal to the low space error threshold.
 If they are equal, the server will shut itself down rather than rejecting requests from non-root users.